typegoose/typegoose/docs/guides/known-issues.md

 Recently (early January 2022), there was a update in `@types/node`, which was actually a breaking change which causes typescript compile errors to show up (like for `GridFSBucketWriteStream` from mongodb).

-The current only workaround is to pin the versions of `@types/node` used to ones before the update, which in the case of typegoose is `@types/node@12.20.39`.
+~~The current only workaround is to pin the versions of `@types/node` used to ones before the update, which in the case of typegoose is `@types/node@12.20.39`.~~
-Currently (as of 15.01.2022 d/m/y), mongodb has released a version that has updated types, but mongoose does not have a version yet.
+As of 02-02-2022 (d/m/y), mongoose has release `6.2.0` which upgraded `mongodb` to a version that has updated types, and typegoose `9.6.0` uses this mongoose version.